-17 Things You Can Do at Home For a Greener Home
+17 Things You Can Do For a Greener Home

 Switch to Solar

-Harnessing solar power is one of the ways in homeowners can help reduce the need to use non-renewable energy.
+Harnessing solar power is one way homeowners can reduce the need for non-renewable energy.
 Find out how to use solar energy in your home.

 Capture Rain with a Rain Barrel